sukshatharao/problems_vs_algorithms/explanation_3.md

 Divides the list in half and uses a recursive merge sort to create list of digits.

 Big O Space Complexity
-Merge sort creates a copy of the entire list, so space complexity is O(n)
+Merge sort creates a copy of the entire list, so space complexity is O(n);  n is the input size of the array/list.

 Big O Time Complexity
-In worst case time complexity O(n log(n)).
+In worst case time complexity O(n log(n));  n is the input size of the array/list.